 Cloud computing helps cope with variable workloads.
-The inherent inefficiencies in using cloud are outweighed by the savings in not having to configure an on-premise data centre with sufficient capacity to handle peaks in demand.
+The inherent inefficiencies in using cloud are outweighed by the savings in not having to configure an on-premise data center with sufficient capacity to handle peaks in demand.
 Cloud is, of course, never as efficient as on-prem simply because of the cost, complexity, and overhead of running your work on someone else’s machine; tuned, configured, and instrumented by strangers to meet their business goals, and located at the other end of a network connection.

-For organisations that have relatively stable workloads, local, on-premise computing makes more economic sense.
-In the early days of cloud computing, the simplicity of running variable workloads on the spare capacity in another, much larger, firm’s data centre made sense tactically.
+For organizations that have relatively stable workloads, local, on-premise computing makes more economic sense.
+In the early days of cloud computing, the simplicity of running variable workloads on the spare capacity in another, much larger, firm’s data center made sense tactically.
 Strategically, Moore’s law guaranteed that eventually the cost of computing would come down, undercutting the cloud vendors’ margins, turning the cloud market into a classic red ocean with vendors competing on price alone.
 But that collapse took much longer than expected, due to latent demand.
-Organisations reaped the financial benefits of cloud migration for a decade or more before running into price problems.
+Organizations reaped the financial benefits of cloud migration for a decade or more before running into price problems.

 Cons of a cloud-first approach